Social

 In addition to the activities led by the Diversity Management Section, we have established the innovative working style project with cooperation between labor and management.

-Since September 2016, we have established the systems and culture that satisfy a variety of work-style to promote diversity and realize a work-life balance.
-In fiscal 2017, we applied the flex time system to all employees and introduced the work-at-home program.
-As for the work-at-home program, we introduced it at full scale without limiting the targets, and were selected as one of the “Top 100 Telework Pioneers” by the Ministry of Internal Affairs and Communications for its telework initiatives in 2018.
-In fiscal 2020, reduce scheduled working hours per day by 15 minutes, to 7 hours and 30 minutes.
+In fiscal 2020, we reduced scheduled working hours per day by 15 minutes, to 7 hours and 30 minutes.
 At the same time, we enabled all employees to work using the flex time system without core time.
-We have engaged in creating a work environment where employees can work flexibly to suit their lifestyles regardless of "time" or "place" fundamentally overhauling work procedures and utilizing ICT.
+We have engaged in creating a work environment where employees can work flexibly to suit their lifestyles regardless of time or place by fundamentally overhauling work procedures and utilizing ICT.

-In fiscal 2021, we eliminated distance constraints to give employees more freedom to choose their place of residence This has enabled us to respond flexibly to cases where an employee moves to a distant place due to the job relocation of their spouse.
-We will continue to work on work-style reform to become a company that can offer a more desirable work environment and fulfilling career.
+In fiscal 2021, we eliminated distance constraints to give employees more freedom to choose their place of residence.
+This has enabled us to respond flexibly to cases where an employee moves to a distant place due to the job relocation of their spouse.

 Initiatives to enhance the leave system and the leave of absence system